 DevOps is one of the buzziest terms out there and for good reason.
 To deliver on the service agility and “fail fast” goals, both technology and culture transformations are needed.
-Cloud, NFV and web-scale technologies need a companion organizational philosophy for service providers to truly thrive and rapidly respond to market opportunities.
+Cloud, NFV, and web-scale technologies need a companion organizational philosophy for service providers to truly thrive and rapidly respond to market opportunities.

 By now, most people in technology have heard the term DevOps.
 In just a few short years, this term has gone from fuzzy idea to mainstream methodology.
 The term originated somewhere between 2008 and 2009 (the idea preceded the label) and was introduced by technologists who realized that the traditional model of software delivery was slow and cumbersome.

-Traditionally the organizational structure was basic and siloed: there is development group and, separately, there is an operations team.
+Traditionally the organizational structure was basic and siloed: there is a development group and, separately, there is an operations team.
 Being two separate teams caused big inefficiencies that resulted in the slow release of software into production.
 In a traditional environment, the developers write code and then throw it over to the wall to operations.
 The developers go off and celebrate their “success” while operations spends the next few weeks cleaning up the code and getting it ready for release into production.
 In this model operations generally ends up with a large, complicated mess that they need to make sense of and somehow get released into production.
 In this model, it could take just as long for operations to release the software to production as it was taking for the developers to write the code.
-And by the time it’s finally production ready, it might miss the mark or, if changes are needed, the service provider will be too slow to pivot and miss the revenue opportunity.
+And by the time it’s finally production-ready, it might miss the mark or, if changes are needed, the service provider will be too slow to pivot and miss the revenue opportunity.

-Not only is this model inefficient but it fosters lower quality, more frustration, finger-pointing and low morale.
-Early pioneers in DevOps knew there had to be a better way and from that simple idea DevOps was born.
+Not only is this model inefficient but it fosters lower quality, more frustration, finger-pointing, and low morale.
+Early pioneers in DevOps knew there had to be a better way and from that simple idea, DevOps was born.

 Notably, this focus on faster time to market and being more agile in responding to customer demands is one of the drivers for adopting new virtualization and web-scale technologies like NFV and SDN.
 Technology by itself won’t fix this issue.
 Culture and team organization are essential too.